geospaitial-lab/aviary/docs/how_to_guides/api/how_to_use_the_bounding_box.md

 ### Quantize the bounding box

-You can quantize the bounding box with the [`quantize`](../../api_reference/bounding_box.md#aviary.BoundingBox.quantize) method.
+You can align the bounding box to a grid with the [`quantize`](../../api_reference/bounding_box.md#aviary.BoundingBox.quantize) method.

 ``` python